You are using an outdated browser. Please upgrade your browser to improve your experience.

 Review the following guide to make the most out of your visit to the Revs Institute in Naples, Florida.
 We can't wait to see you.

-Revs Institute will re-open with limited capacity on February 25th, 2021.
-Please see our page on COVID-19 safety protocols.
+Revs Institute is open but please see our page on COVID-19 safety protocols.

 Visitors should plan for 1.5 – 2 hours to experience each gallery in its entirety.
-The last available appointment each day is at 2:00pm.
+The last available appointment each day is at 2:00 pm and the museum closes at 4 pm.
 Purchase of admission implies consent by visitors to be photographed, and for visitor’s likeness to be used in the Revs Institute’s promotional materials without compensation or further consent.

 Our collections are stored at a consistent and controlled temperature and relative humidity.
 Most visitors find the temperature refreshing, but if you are easily chilled, we recommend long pants, sweaters, or other appropriate attire for a cool indoor climate.